-Playing to our strengths and aligning to the ten-point plan for a Green Industrial Revolution
+Playing to our strengths and aligning to the ten point plan for a Green Industrial Revolution

-Government's Ten Point Plan for a Green Industrial Revolution Opportunities and strengths that currently exist across the Bay area Homes and public buildings Identifying or adopting new innovations creating a step change towards a low-carbon economy: Replacing existing lamps with LEDs to make significant savings on a buildings' electricity usage Building fabric with low insulation values that produces more heat to meet building comfort levels Onshore and Offshore wind There are over 100 offshore wind turbines visible from the Area of Outstanding Natural Beauty (AONB), seen to the far west of Morecambe Bay.
-This will open new opportunities to improve onshore and offshore wind and solar in areas such as the Lake District National Park, Yorkshire Dales National Park, Arnside and Silverdale, North Pennines and Solway Coast, with the government's process for designating new national parks and AONB schemes, early next year.
+Government's Ten Point Plan for a Green Industrial Revolution Opportunities and strengths that currently exist across the Bay area Homes and public buildings Identifying or adopting new innovations creating a step change towards a low-carbon economy: Replacing existing lamps with LEDs to make significant savings on a buildings' electricity usage Building fabric with low insulation values that produces more heat to meet building comfort levels Offshore wind There are over 100 offshore wind turbines visible from the AONB, seen to the far west of Morecambe Bay.
+This will open new opportunities to improve wind and offshore further in areas such as the Lake District National Park, Yorkshire Dales National Park, Arnside and Silverdale, North Pennines and Solway Coast, with the government's process for designating new national parks and AONB schemes, early next year.
 Electric vehicles The Bay area have been actively involved in reducing carbon emission through the Cumbria Climate Change Working Group (CCWG).
 The council has invested in a fleet of electric pool cars and charging points to reduce the CO2 emissions in the area.
 There are opportunities to expand existing initiatives such as the Charge My Street scheme, whilst continuing the behaviour changes outlined in the Cumbria Transport Plan Strategy 2011-2026, encourages the use of electric vehicles.
 Nuclear The Local Enterprise Partnership (LEP) in the Bay area has identified six priorities, reflecting the LIS and Green Grand Energy Challenge, with potential of Green growth, nuclear development.
 Barrow port acts as the UK's west coast hub for oil and gas and the offshore It is also a gateway to Sellafield Location of Furness College and its Advanced Manufacturing Facility has the potential to support future R&D initiatives and to improve economic growth in the Bay area.
-Carbon capture The Bay is home to world class research and development relevant to the climate emergency and new industries to mitigate impacts, which would have the potential the strengthen the local economy and create new jobs Hydrogen The Lakes Line in Cumbria will be the first in the country to benefit from new research development in partnership with North West Hydrogen Alliance.
-Net Zero and greener maritime There is an opportunity for the Bay to develop a Sustainable Aviation Strategy unique to the Bay area, using past knowledge and experience in delivering low carbon emissions in the area and to invest in future airports and seaports in changing behaviours in future proofing the aerospace industry.
-Public transport, cycling and walking Technology designed to decarbonise the UK's railways using hydrogen and oxygen to produce steam, combined with a compelling case for future inward investment building on the Lancaster Hydrogen Hub that could revolutionise transport services.
-Active and sustainable travel practices will be build into new development opportunities around the Bay area for housing and business employment using greener transport.
+Carbon capture Investing in the local economy provides business to local companies and creates new jobs, resulting in new and existing local infrastructure and better supply chain management.
+Hydrogen The Lakes Line in Cumbria will be the first in the country to benefit from new research development in partnership with North West Hydrogen Alliance.
+Jet Zero and greener maritime There is an opportunity for the Bay to develop a Sustainable Aviation Strategy unique to the Bay area, using past knowledge and experience in delivering low carbon emissions in the area and to invest in future airports and seaports in changing behaviours in future proofing the aerospace industry.
+Public transport, cycling and walking Technology designed to decarbonise the UK's railways using hydrogen and oxygen to produce steam, combined with a compelling case for future inward investment and enhancement along the A590 to improve development opportunities around the Bay area for housing and business employment using greener transport.
 Nature There are opportunities to develop existing AONB plans team to improve the desired outcomes for the Bay area, which offers a wealth of visitor attractions and wildlife sites.
 The level of investment and uptake of Agri-environment schemes will help to improve the natural landscape and biodiversity value in generating new jobs in nature and land management.
-Innovation and finance The CLEP's strategy will need to consider the short, medium and long term finance and budgets to invest in green technologies and net carbon zero initiatives for the Bay area.
+Innovation and finance The CLEP's strategy will need to consider the short, medium and long term finance and budgets to invest in green technologies and net zero initiatives for the Bay area.
 For example encouraging testbeds and innovative programmes and identifying opportunities for innovation in 'clean growth' that meets the local needs for the Bay area.